OscarYR/DVWA_Writeups/README.md

 # DVWA Web Application Write-Ups

-This repository contains a series of write-ups for [DVWA (Damn Vulnerable Web Application)](https://github.com/digininja/DVWA), a purposefully insecure web application used to practice and learn various web security vulnerabilities.
+This repository contains a series of my writeups for [DVWA (Damn Vulnerable Web Application)](https://github.com/digininja/DVWA), a purposefully insecure web application used to practice and learn various web security vulnerabilities.

 These walkthroughs were done in a lab environment using:
 - Kali Linux